- Overview

 The flat walks also have magnificent views and depending on the time of year, you will nearly always see a range of Burren wildflowers along your walk.

-Sometimes we take the whole group on a flat walk as it is nice to keep the group together as a whole.
+Sometimes the whole group go on a flat walk as it is nice to keep the group together as a whole.

-Some of the flat walks we do include
+Some of the flat walks in The Burren include

 - Walk by the sea at Flaggy Shore